C++ Templates

 note: candidate disabled by failed constraint 'std::integral<T>'

-A requires expression (different from a requires clause) tests whether some expressions are well-formed:
+• requires expression (different from clause) — tests whether expressions are well-formed:

 template <typename T>